tinytoolkit/tinytoolk.it/content/tools/tiny-knives/index.md

 [Part number 0-10-095](https://www.toolstop.co.uk/stanley-0-10-095-9mm-snap-off-blade-knife-p28972)

 Snap-blade knives mean you can always get a new point when you need one.
 They can give you a very long blade, too, for things like foam.

+This knife clamps the blade sideways when you do up the yellow knob at the back, so it's more rigid than the usual clicky-ratchet kind of mechanism that a lot of snap-blade knives have.

 Olfa make [a variety of spare blades for these](https://olfacutters.co.uk/Olfa-spare-blades-Spare-Blades-for-olfa-cutters-knives-RB10-RB18-RB28-RB45-CMP-HOK-MC45-PRB-LB10-COB-SKB-WAB-FWB10-SKB5-SKB7/olfa-9mm-blades)